 Working with Text in Eggplant Functional

 When you need to find text, remember that you can capture an image of the text and let your script perform an image search.
 This works best in situations where the text is static and unchanging, such as button text.
-However, for scenarios where the text is dynamic or the text value to be searched isn't known ahead of time, Eggplant Functional provides on an optical character recognition (OCR) engine to search the screen for the text string on the system under test (SUT).
+However, for scenarios where the text is dynamic or the text value to be searched isn't known ahead of time, Eggplant Functional (EPF) provides on an optical character recognition (OCR) engine to search the screen for the text string on the system under test (SUT).

 There are multiple ways of finding text on the SUT: